 - Tongue Trauma: The Little Mermaid has her tongue cut out by the sea witch as part of the deal.

 - Unrequited Tragic Maiden: The titular mermaid, who ultimately chooses the prince's happiness over her own life and turns into sea foam.
-In some versions, she is rewarded for her sacrifice with becoming an air sprit, who will earn an immortal soul and go to Heaven after three hundred years of doing good deeds for mankind.
+Unexpectedly, she is rewarded for her sacrifice by becoming an air sprit, who will earn an immortal soul and go to Heaven after three hundred years of doing good deeds for mankind.